Mehdi-Talalha/Password-Generator-Website/README.md

 <div align="center">

-# 🔐 Password Generator Website
+# 🔐 Password Generator Web app

 This is a Random password generator web app that generate strong and safe passwords.